yzyii/luashitacast/README.md

 SMN specific behaviour to come soon as I level it to 75.

-A WAR template is also provided that demonstrates and example for melee jobs which allows you to use all of the default commands and provides a small amount of logic for optimizing Utsusemi in gcmelee.lua.
+A WAR template is also provided that demonstrates an example for melee jobs which allows you to use all of the default commands and provides a small amount of logic for optimizing Utsusemi in gcmelee.lua.

 # How to Use